 College of Medicine concludes the 13th session of the Achievement Level Measurement Test for students of the Kingdom's medical colleges

-The University, represented by the College of Medicine, in cooperation with the Deanship of Information Technology at the University, concluded the twelfth session of the Achievement Level Measurement Test on Wednesday, 26/7/1442 A.H., with the participation of students from twenty-one medical colleges in the Kingdom via distance learning.
-The test aims to measure the development of the achievement level of students of the different stages of the College of Medicine, and is considered one of the means of formative evaluation of the students, and the test measures the target competencies of medical graduates according to SaudiMEDs.
+The University, represented by the College of Medicine, in collaboration with the Deanship of Information Technology at the University, concluded the twelfth session of the Achievement Level Test on Wednesday, 07/26/1442 AH.
+Twenty-one colleges of medicine from across the Kingdom participated remotely.
+The test aims to measure the achievement level development of students in different stages of medical college and is considered one of the formative assessment tools for students.
+The test measures the targeted competencies for medical college graduates according to (SaudiMEDs).

-For his part, Dr. Ahmed Al-Amrou, Dean of the Faculty of Medicine at the university, explained that the feedback from the test contributes to identifying the strengths of the educational curriculum of the faculties of medicine, and also shows the areas that need more attention, and the results are also analyzed so that each student can identify the efficiency of his absorption of each of the contents of the curriculum and its various areas.
+For his part, Dr. Ahmed Al-Amro, Dean of the College of Medicine at the university, explained that feedback from the exam contributes to identifying the strengths of the medical college curriculum and also highlights areas that need increased attention.
+The results are also analyzed so that each student individually can recognize their proficiency in understanding the different contents and fields of the curriculum.

-He pointed out that the first session of the test was held at the university in May 2012 with the participation of only 3 medical colleges, then the number increased in November 2012 to reach the participation of 12 medical colleges from several Saudi universities, noting that the total number of students who took the test with the current 13th session reached more than 40,000 students over the course of all the sessions of the test.
+Al-Amro noted that the first session of the test was held at the university in May 2012 with the participation of only 3 colleges of medicine.
+The number increased in November 2012 to include 12 colleges of medicine from several Saudi universities.
+He pointed out that the total number of students who have taken the test up to the current 13th session exceeds 40,000 male and female students over all test sessions.

 QUALITY EDUCATION4